 A built-in authoring tool allows you to avoid purchasing software licenses that require specialized training and expertise to use.
-There may also be an extra charge for inclusion of this feature in an LMS.
+However, there may also be an extra charge for the inclusion of this feature in an LMS.

 Advantages of a third-party authoring tool